sakkarose/mizublog/content/posts/template.md

 1. Không dùng H1

 Pick the right category:
-1. Note: Straight-forward implementation
+1. Note: Straight-forward implementation, a collection of ideas, tips, or reminders.
 2. Article:
-3. Journal
+3. Journal: A personal record of experiences, thoughts, and reflections.
+4. Project: Clear, factual information and instructions.

-Guide cho Journal:
+Guide for Journal:
 What were the biggest wins or accomplishments?
 What challenges did I face, and how did I handle them?
 What did I learn about myself?